Board

 Dr. Amy Stebbins (Cofounder and Chair) is a writer-director specializing in contemporary music-theater.
 Her interdisciplinary works have been commissioned by opera houses, symphony orchestras, festivals, and universities.
 Amy teaches seminars on the practice and theory of contemporary opera at the Ruhr University in Bochum.
 She serves on the selection committee of the Academy for Theater and Digital and on the board of the Carl Orff Foundation.
 Her advocacy for institutional reform in new opera development has taken the form of Transatlantic exchanges, and the creation of New Opera Dialogues together with composer Hauke Berheide in 2018.

-George Cederquist is the Artistic Director of Chicago Fringe Opera as well as the Theatre Department Chair and Artistic Director of Opera at North Park University.
+George Cederquist (Board Member) is the Artistic Director of Chicago Fringe Opera as well as the Theatre Department Chair and Artistic Director of Opera at North Park University.
 One of ten Americans to receive the 2011 German Chancellor Fellowship from the Alexander von Humboldt Foundation, George served as a Regieassistent at the Staatstheater Darmstadt.
 George holds an MFA in Directing from Northwestern University and a BA in Theatre Studies and English from Yale University.
 Now in its ninth season, George hosts OPERA BOX SCORE on Spotify, Apple Podcasts, and WNUR 89.3 FM Chicago.
 The show tackles the week’s opera headlines in an irreverent sports talk radio format.
 George is a member of Steep Theatre Company and the American Guild of Musical Artists, and is a dual US-UK citizen.

 Sandra Eberle (Board Member) is a production manager, who has worked in the artistic management (KBB) of the Bavarian State Opera since 2005.
 During that time she has served as the production manager on over thirty world premieres for the opera house’s summer "Munich Opera Festival", and since 2021 also for the "Ja, Mai Festival" dedicated to early and contemporary music theater.
 Born in Stuttgart, she studied Musicology, Phonetics and Psychology in Munich.
 One of her current professional focal points is discovering new ways to open up entrenched institutional processes for inquiry into new work development.